Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 people walking on the beach during daytime (Photo by Richard Glendenning on Unsplash)

-The JR Nichinan Line runs along Miyazaki’s Pacific coast — palm trees, beaches, and dramatic cliffs out the window.
-With kids, it’s an alternative to driving the Nichinan Coast: no car-seat hassle, kids can move around, and the views are easier to enjoy from a window than from a car seat.
-This guide covers how … Read more
+The JR Nichinan Line runs along Miyazaki’s Pacific coast — palm trees, beaches, and dramatic cliffs roll past the window the whole way.
+With kids, it’s a relaxed alternative to driving the Nichinan Coast.
+There’s no car-seat hassle, little ones can move around, and the sea views are far easier to enjoy from a train … Read more

 JR Karatsu Line with Kids: A Family Guide to Saga’s Coastal Train (2026)